Skn0tt/nextjs-nestjs-integration-example/README.md

 );
 ```

-By not using `async` / `await` Syntax but a plain old Promise instead, we can customize when the Handler resolves - we'll resolve it once `response` emits the [`finish` event](https://nodejs.org/api/http.html#http_event_finish), which happens after the last chunk of the body is sent.
+By not using `async` / `await` Syntax but a plain old Promise instead, we can customize when the handler resolves.
+Our request is finished once `response` emits the [`finish` event](https://nodejs.org/api/http.html#http_event_finish),
+so that's when we'll resolve our handler.

 ## Conclusion

-Integrating Next.js and NestJS is easier than thought - and by using this strategy, you can basically connect every `http.Server`-based framework to Next.js.
+Integrating Next.js and NestJS is easier than it seems - and by using this strategy, you can basically connect every `http.Server`-based framework to Next.js.
-If you want to see a working example, have a look at the code in this repo.
-It's deployed [here](https://nextjs-nestjs-integration-example.simonknott.de), if you want to see it in action :)
+If you want to see a working example, have a look at the code in this repo, which you can see in action [here](https://nextjs-nestjs-integration-example.simonknott.de).